oscarnar/DeepRFT_CPU/README.md

 ## Installation
 <!-- The model is built in PyTorch 1.8.0 and tested on Ubuntu 18.04 environment (Python3.8, CUDA11.1). -->

-For installing, follow these intructions, this is an implementation for CPU, so
+For installing, follow these intructions, this is an implementation for CPU.
 ```
 conda create -n pytorch python=3.10
 conda activate pytorch